 This Week’s 850 Strong Student of the Week is...

 PANAMA CITY, Fla.
-(WJHG/WECP) - This Week’s 850 Strong Student of the Week is Deborah Smith.
+(WJHG/WECP) - This week’s 850 Strong Student of the Week is Teagan Houchins.

-Deborah is a full-time student online at Columbia Southern University, but that isn’t her only job.
+Teagan is an eighth-grader at North Bay Haven Charter Academy.
+She plays basketball, football, and is a power weightlifter.

-She is also a full-time Panama City firefighter, a member of the dive team, the Urban Search and Rescue team, and a boat operator.
+When Teagan isn’t in school she is working out and spending time with her friends and family.
+This past spring break, Teagan actually helped save a woman from drowning in a river in Puerto Rico.

 Copyright 2021 WJHG.
 All rights reserved.